stablemarkets/StanCon2020_BayesCausal/README.md

 This talk was based on the following paper: https://arxiv.org/pdf/2004.07375.pdf

-Please cite when sharing contents from this talk.
+Feel free to cite this paper when sharing contents from this talk.